STI stands for Sexually Transmitted Infection, and refers to a range of infections that can be passed from person to person during sexual contact.

 There are various types of hepatitis, each with differences in terms of transmission and treatment.
 In Scotland, the most common types are hepatitis B and hepatitis C.

-• Chronic hepatitis B can be treated to manage the virus but it cannot be cured – a vaccine is available for people who are at increased risk
+- Chronic hepatitis B can be treated to manage the virus but it cannot be cured – a Hepatitis B vaccination is available, and now offered to all babies in Scotland

 Check out the NHS Choices website for more information about hepatitis.